lykius/hesiod/docs/source/quickstart.rst

     if __name__ == "__main__":
         main()

+At this point, you may say "this sounds interesting, but how do I specify the actual values for a run of my program when using template files?".
+Well, bear with me and keep reading.

 *******************************
 TUI (Text-based User Interface)
 *******************************

+When you run ``main.py``, you will be presented with a Text-based User Interface (TUI), where you will be able to fill with actual values the config specified in the template file:

 .. image:: ../../images/edit1.png
     :width: 80%
     :align: center

+Depending on how you specified configs in the template file, you can fill values with different modalities.
+If you used the ``@BASE`` decorator (like we did for dataset, net and params), Hesiod will load all the possibility for each base and, for example, if you press ``ENTER`` on the field "net" you will be able to select among "efficientnet" and "resnet101":

 .. image:: ../../images/edit2.png
     :width: 80%
     :align: center

+When you are done editing and selecting values for all your configs, you can press ``CTRL+N`` and Hesiod will show you a recap of the whole config.

 .. image:: ../../images/recap.png
     :width: 80%
     :align: center

+If you spot something wrong, you can go back and edit the configs by pressing ``CTRL+B``.
+Otherwise, you can insert a name for this specific run and press ``CTRL+N`` to close the TUI.
+Hesiod will conclude its execution, as always, by creating an output directory for the current run, named as you requested, and by saving in this directory a single ``.yaml`` file with the completely specified version of the config of the run.
+The control goes now back to your program, where you will be able to access configs in the exact same way as stated above.